Gentry County, Missouri

 Gentry County was created on February 14, 1845 from Clinton County.
 The county was named in honor of Richard Gentry (1788-1837), a distinguished American military colonel in the Seminole Wars.

-Areas surrounding Gentry County include Worth County (north), Harrison County (east), Daviess County (southeast), DeKalb County (south), Andrew County (southwest), Nodaway County (west).
+Bordering Counties are Worth County (north), Harrison County (east), Daviess County (southeast), DeKalb County (south), Andrew County (southwest), Nodaway County (west).

 Gentry County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process./p>
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Gentry County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.